simonen/obsidian/LINUX 1/SSH/SSH - Secure Shell.md

 ```

 Options

-**-o reconnect:** tells sshfs to reconnect if the connection is interrupted
+`-o reconnect`: Tells `sshfs` to reconnect if the connection is interrupted

 To safely unmount an SSH mounted fs